taranjit0009/TaranPythonDummyPrograms/README.md

-This is Taran , He is coming an automation tester.
+This is Taranjit , He is coming an automation tester.